python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_2a_print_and_inputs.md

 Once you have run both of those exercises, you can "comment out the lines", that is, disable them.
 Here's how:

-- In the editor part of VS Code, place your cursor on any part of the line (for example, the "n" of `print`).
+- In the editor, place your cursor on any part of the line (for example, the "n" of `print`).
-- Press `Ctrl /`.
-You'll see that the line is now preceded by a "#", and turns green.
+- Press `Ctrl` + `/` in VS Code, or `Ctrl` + `3` in Thonny.
+You'll see that the line is now preceded by a "#", and turns a different color.
 This indicates that it is "Commented" (disabled), that is, it will no longer run.

-- TODO: explain how in Thonny

 Example:
 ```python3